kcozturk/TemporalMemoryABM/README.md

 # Temporal memory ABM

-This repository contains R code for an Agent-based Model (ABM) that is used to simulate a frugivorous primate with episodic memory abilities (that can vary in timing accuracy and capacity) under different environmental conditions.
+This repository contains R code for an Agent-based Model (ABM) that is used to simulate a frugivorous primate with episodic memory abilities (that can vary in timing error and cognitive storage capacity) under different environmental conditions.

 Script: This folder contains script to run the ABM and the analyses.